-As you may already know, commercial green tea lattes often use ingredients that may not agree with you and certainly don’t improve your health.
+As you may already know, commercial green tea lattes often use ingredients that us erstwhile health nuts try to avoid.
 Steamed pasteurized milk and/or canned sweetened condensed milk is typically used which may or may not be an issue for you.
-But on the less healthy side, ingredients such as highly processed GMO soy, refined sugar, and artificial flavorings can be an issue.
-And finding a green tea latte made with good quality green tea is definitely a challenge.
-When you include some of the more popular toppings such as canned whipped cream you start moving about as far away from the traditional healing drink as one can get.
+However highly processed GMO soy, refined sugar, and artificial flavorings can be.
+For me there’s no doubt that both of these affect me adversely.
+Add to that the challenge of finding a green tea latte made with good quality green tea.
+When you add popular toppings such as canned whipped cream you start moving about as far away from the traditional healing drink as one can get.
+Time to de-commercialize the green tea latte.
+A green tea latte using all natural ingredients wouldn’t just taste good; it would also provide a gentle surge of sustained energy, and make me feel rejuvenated rather than depleted.

 To create this delicious latte, I started with good quality organic green tea and pure matcha powder.
 That was crucial for turning this drink into powerful elixir-style beverage; which is what it is and should be.